 We drove 4000 kilometers in Namibia and probably only several hundred of them were sealed.

 Yes, in Namibia, get used to urging your car over gravel, sand, rocks, and more.
 Because of this, travel days are long and bumpy — we rarely drove for less than six hours each day, and even listening to podcasts was a struggle over the crunching noises of driving over gravel while rocks pinged into our car

 Get Yourself a SIM Card, But Expect to Rarely Use It

-Getting connected is tough in Namibia, so if you work online, resolve to spend most of your time offline.
+Getting connected is tough in Namibia, so if you work online like I do, resolve to spend most of your time on vacation.